No matter what, life’s worth living!

 ADA Compliant Website Characteristics

 So basically, how do we provide an accessible website that accommodates users with disabilities?
-How do we ensure an ADA compliant website?
+How do we ensure an ADA-compliant website?
 Prevent discrimination against persons with disabilities, in violation of Title III of the ADA.

 While there are no targeted ADA compliance laws for websites and applications, there are legal decisions that can serve as guidance and federal websites to back this claim.
 A good example is Juan Carlos Gil vs. chain Winn-Dixie (Gil v.
 Winn-Dixie), after which U.S. courts have consistently ruled that the Americans with Disabilities Act requires commercial websites to be accessible for disabled users and to follow the World Wide Web Consortium’s (W3C) guideline for making the web accessible- the Web Content Accessibility Guidelines (WCAG 2.0 Level AA).

 Web Content Accessibility Guidelines (WCAG) are international guidelines and best practices put together by accessibility experts for making web content more accessible to all.
-These bunch of rules makes websites more friendly for people with disabilities by being perceivable, operable, understandable, and robust for assistive technologies.
+These bunch of rules make websites more friendly for people with disabilities by being perceivable, operable, understandable, and robust for assistive technologies.

 In a nutshell, WCAG 2.0 Level AA is the guidelines your IT department and web designers need to follow for an accessible website and web application design.
 The guidelines are, however long, but you can follow this super easy checklist and save your organization thousands of dollars.

-So here are the features of an ADA and WCAG 2.0 compliant website:
+So here are the features of an ADA and WCAG 2.0-compliant website:

-- Provide text alternatives for any non-text content and should serve the equivalent purpose (this basically to convey the meaning properly).
+- Provide text alternatives for any non-text content and should serve the equivalent purpose (this is basically to convey the meaning properly).

 |Bad (ALT text: A rooster)||Good (ALT text: Red-crested rooster crowing)|